bgianfo/lab-notebook/src/serenityos/gdb-port.md

 ```

 The last thing holding us back from successfully compiling + linking gdb was that SerenityOS didn't implement `tcsendbreak(..)`
 or `tcdrain(..)`.
-Fortunately we didn't have to worry about supporting real terminals so a [stub implementation
+Fortunately we didn't have to worry about supporting real terminals, a no-op [stub implementation
 was sufficient for our purposes][libc-stubs].

 ```diff